deyohong/UNFS/README.md

 Run MongoDB Tests
 =================

-Not all MongoDB and WiredTiger functionalities fully support custom filesystem such as UNFS, especially where POSIX APIs are used to access files and directories.
-One example is when MongoDB run, it will create the local "journal" directory using the mkdir API in which the directory will not be seen on UNFS.
+The WiredTiger custom filesystem feature is still under development and not yet released with MongoDB, so some MongoDB functionalities may not work, especially where POSIX APIs are used to access native files and directories.

-To work around the journal directory issue, use unfs_shell to create the journal directory manually once prior to running mongod.
+MongoDB 3.4 core features, however, have been tested with UNFS.

-Steps to setup UNFS (with UNVMe):
+Steps to setup UNFS (with UNVMe) and run mongod:

     $ unvme-setup
     # Setup all NVMe devices for UNVMe driver